Schema awareness

 Without schema awareness, the AI model might generate content that the Tiptap editor does not support.
 For example, it might generate a table in a document that does not support tables.
 With schema awareness enabled, the AI model will know that table nodes are not supported and will refuse to generate them.

-If your document contains custom nodes or marks, you can include them in the schema awareness string by providing the customNodes option.
+If your document contains custom nodes and marks, you can configure them with the customNodes

 customNodes: [